Doberm4n/POELevelingGuide/OptionalGuideText/Act_3.md

 ◦ (+1 SKILL POINT)
 20. The Ebony Barracks
 21. The Imperial Gardens (WAYPOINT)
+◦ (WAYPOINT)
+◦ (complete TRIAL)
 22. The Library (WAYPOINT)
 23. The Archives (find the four Golden Pages)
 24. The Library (complete "A Fixture of Fate")
-25. The Hedge Maze (TRIAL)
-26. The Docks (complete "A Swig of Hope")
-27. Town
-28. The Imperial Gardens
+25. The Imperial Gardens
-29. The Lower Sceptre of God (WAYPOINT)
+26. The Lower Sceptre of God (WAYPOINT)
-30. The Upper Sceptre of God (defeat Dominus)
+37. The Upper Sceptre of God (defeat Dominus)
 **TOTAL IN ACT 3:**
 ◦ +2 SKILL POINTS
 ◦ +2 RESPEC POINTS